riahalz/Shadows-On-The-Sands/README.md

 # Shadows-On-The-Sands
-'Shadows On The Sands' is a thriller visual novel.
+'Shadows On The Sands' is a mystery/thriller visual novel game.

-A gripping beachside thriller

 Technologies:
 - Python